Ellie-Aghajani/GoalKeeper/README.md

 # GoalKeeper
-This is a react app
+This is a react single page application.